Domestic violence against women: Recognize patterns, seek help

 An abuser can use technology to monitor your telephone and online communication and to track your location.
 If you're concerned for your safety, seek help.
 To maintain your privacy:

-- Remove GPS devices from your vehicle.
-Your abuser might use a GPS device to pinpoint your location.
+- Turn off GPS devices.
+Your abuser might use a GPS device on your vehicle or your phone to pinpoint your location.

 - Clear your viewing history.
 Follow your browser's instructions to clear any record of websites or graphics you've viewed.